hyperledger/indy-hipe/text/rich-schemas/README.md

 and the flat array of signed integers.
 A mapping specifies the order in which attributes are transformed and signed.
 It consists of a set of graph paths and the encoding used for the attribute values specified by those graph paths.
+Each claim in a mapping has a reference to an encoding, and those encodings are defined in encoding objects.

 Mappings are written to the ledger so they can be shared by multiple credential definitions.
 They need to be discoverable.
 When a mapping has been created or